 All of these initiatives need to be supported with sound information and quality training, which is a strong suit of our organization, the Workers Health & Safety Centre.
-Many of our services and at least three of our courses specifically tackle these issues:
+Many of our services and training programs specifically tackle these issues.
+Be sure to check out our Ergonomics Training product sheet.